Ques-Mendes/Ques-Mendes/README.md

 #### Hello, I'm Quesia Mendes :wink:!

-> I am from Belo Horizonte, Minas Gerais, Brazil.
+ I'm from Belo Horizonte, Minas Gerais, Brazil.

->I'm a web development student at Trybe, a school that teaches you how to program, learn and work.
+ Currently I'm a web development student at [Trybe](https://www.betrybe.com/), a school that teaches you how to program, learn and work.

->>These are some of the technologies that I've been learning:
+**These are some of the technologies and tools that I've been learning:**

 <div style="display: inline_block"><br>
   <img align-center"alt=Ques-Linux" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" />